mikeshardmind/salamander-v1/readme.md

 1. Install dependencies

-These are the expecific packages required to build *everything* associated with the network on Ubuntu 20.04 (to be streamlined in the future)
+These are the specific packages required to build *everything* associated with the network on Ubuntu 20.04 (to be streamlined in the future)

 Many of these are build-time but not run-time dependencies, and if you intend to create a container, should not end up in the resulting image.